aws-samples/aws-bookstore-demo-app/README.md

 To get the AWS Bookstore Demo App up and running in your own AWS account, follow these steps (if you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)):

-1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already
+1. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
+*Note: If you are logged in as an IAM user, ensure your account has permissions to create and manage the necessary resources and components for this application.*
 2. Choose **Launch Stack**  for your desired AWS region to open the AWS CloudFormation console and create a new stack.
 AWS Bookstore Demo App is supported in the following regions:

 Region name | Region code | Launch